-B. Modules
+4.2 Modules

-For robotic applications we propose modules to extend the basic Roblet-server provided by the Roblet framework.
-A module is loaded when the Roblet server is started.
+For robotic applications we propose modules to extend the basic Roblet®-server provided by the Roblet®-Framework.
+Figure 6 shows a chart of the structure of a Roblet®-server.
+A module is loaded when the Roblet® server is started.
 It is meant to encapsulate a class of similar functionality.
 For the robot TASER we developed several modules: One module merges the functionality of the mobile platform, a second module wraps the manipulator system including the robot arms and the hands.
 There are modules for the different vision systems, the pan-tilt unit, a speech module and other parts of the interaction subsystem.
-Figure 3 gives an overview of the main parts of the current software architecture for TASER.
-The system incorporates several smaller Roblet-servers and multiple client applications not shown in the figure for clarity.
-Notice that the map server and the pathplanning server don't run on the robot's control computer but on a workstation in the local network.
+Figure 5 gives an overview of the main parts of the current software architecture for TASER.
+The system incorporates several smaller Roblet®-servers and multiple client applications not shown in the figure for clarity.
+Notice that the map server and the path planning server do not run on the robot's control computer but on a workstation in the local network.
 This allows the integration of information gathered by multiple robots.
 For example, in the case of dynamic map adjustment this relieves the robot's onboard computer of some computationally expensive tasks which need no real-time capabilities.

-C. Units
+4.3 Units

-Modules are further devided in units.
-Units are Java interfaces that are implemented within the modules.
-Units build the hardware abstraction layer in our framework.
-For example, a module encapsulates the localization subsystem of a mobile robot and a Roblet wants to query the current pose estimate7 of the robot.
+Modules are further divided in units.
+Units are JavaTM interfaces that are implemented within the modules.
+Units make up the hardware abstraction layer in our framework.
+For example, a module encapsulates the localization subsystem of a mobile robot and a Roblet[®] wants to query the current pose estimate6 of the robot.
 Then the module would implement a unit which defines a method to get the pose.
 On another robot there may be another localization system encapsulated by another module.
-But, if the module implements the same unit, the same roblet can be executed on both robots and works without changes.
-Nonetheless, special features of a subsystem are made available to Roblets if module-specific units, e.g. to change special parameters of a subsystem, are implemented.
-Therefore a roblet has only access to units, it does not know anything about a module and a module's implementation of the interface.
+However, if the module implements the same unit, the same Roblet[®] can be executed on both robots and works without changes.
+Nonetheless, special features of a subsystem are made available to Roblets[®] if module-specific units, e.g. to change special parameters of a subsystem, are implemented.
+Therefore a Roblet[®] has only access to units, it does not know anything about a module and a module's implementation of the interface.
 The whole concept is strictly object-oriented.

 By introducing units, the framework is able to generalize access to similar classes of subsystems without loosing access to their special features.
-Additionally, units introduce a possibility of versioning into the system.
+Additionally, units introduce a possibility of versioning to the system.
 If new features are integrated into a module then new units will be introduced.
-As long as older units are still available, all client applications and their Roblets using these old units still work.
-This has proven to be of great use since complex applications often consist of dozens of client applications and Roblet-servers.
+As long as older units are still available, all client applications and their Roblets® using these old units still work.
+This has proven to be of great use since complex applications often consist of dozens of client applications and Roblet®-servers developed and maintained by different programmers.
 A transition to new units can be accomplished step by step for each client application.